 Fees & Funding

-Attendance at the school requires a registration fee for accepted face-to-face participants which covers:
+Attendance to the school requires a registration fee for accepted face-to-face participants that covers:

 - Lunch at the school venue

-- Visit to the Teide Observatory, Tenerife, on July 29 (including transportation, guided visit, activities and dinner)
+- Visit to the Teide Observatory (Tenerife) including transportation, guided visit, activities and dinner

 - School materials

 - Tuition fee for lectures, workshops and visits

 - 100 € for on-site participants from Spain (fee partially funded by the IAC).